jsbisht/aws-developer-associate/vpc.md

 ### IPv6 CIDRs

-- You dont choose the subnet blocks as you do with IPv4.
+- We dont choose the subnet blocks as we do with IPv4.
 This is automatically allotted by AWS.
 - CIDRs are of `/56`.

 ---